We have received your request and an email with the PDF will be sent to your email. Please allow for a few minutes for the email to arrive.

 Mutual funds and exchange traded funds are subject to market risk and volatility.
 Shares may gain or lose value.
 Alternative weighting approaches (i.e., using factor weighting as a measure), while designed to enhance potential returns, may not produce the desired results.

 Charts and graphs are provided for illustrative purposes only.
 Index returns shown may not represent the results of the actual trading of investable assets.
 Certain returns shown may reflect backtested performance.
 All performance presented prior to the index inception date is backtested performance.
 Backtested performance is not actual performance, but is hypothetical.
 The backtest calculations are based on the same methodology that was in effect when the index was officially launched.
 However, backtested data may reflect the application of the index methodology with the benefit of hindsight, and the historic calculations of an index may change from month to month based on revisions to the underlying economic data used in the calculation of the index.
+A description of the methodology is available upon request.
 Past performance does not guarantee future results.

 These views represent the opinions of OppenheimerFunds, Inc. and are not intended as investment advice or to predict or depict the performance of any investment.
 These views are as of the publication date, and are subject to change based on subsequent developments.